Smart Car Tech

 Frequently Asked Questions

-Do I really need a fancy bidirectional scanner for pre-purchase, or is a basic code reader enough?
+Do I really need a fancy scanner with live data, or is a simple code reader enough for a pre-purchase inspection?

 🏅 Looking for Gear Recommendations?